-The materials which they commonly use to prepare the wonderful pieces of jewellery are wood, shells, bone, clay and some crude metals.
-Sometimes they also use hairs of animals in a painted form.
-The shapes which they use are basic and very close to the ethnic Indian art.
 Various tribes in India use different types of jewellery to adorn themselves.
 Sometimes it is found that may be they are scantily clothed but they have ample jewellery on their bodies.
+Even tattoo is an attractive form of jewellery created by some tribal groups.

 The tribe of Bastar District